 - The telephone number here is (+420) 257 535 595 ext.
-102. You can call but not to numbers that begin with a zero because the phone is restricted against long distance calls.
+103. You can call but not to numbers that begin with a zero because the phone is restricted against long distance calls.
 Unfortunately mobile phones are considered long distance. - PICKPOCKETS!!!Watch out that you don't get crowded ANYWHERE.
 If you get in a crowd, put your hand on your money.
 If you are getting crowded, get vocal, shout and move aggressively.
 Pickpockets come in all different colors, genders and ages, so be aware.
 Don't carry a wallet, just take some cash and maybe one credit card.
 The rest of your stuff you can leave here in the apartment. - To get a taxi, call 233 113 311 and wait for the operator to come on and speak English.
 Tell them the address of the flat, Vlašska (pronounced Vlashska) 8, Mala Strana, the telephone number of the flat and where you want to go.
 It usually takes 10 minutes for a taxi to come. - We have installed a wireless broadband connection in this apartment.
 It's called PANET and the pasword is WIFINETWORKPA (all caps, WPA encryption) so you can go ahead and connect and use it any time you want.
-The smtp server is smtp.iol.cz. - . - Before leaving, make sure to shut all the windows. - Always lock the front door when you leave.
+It's probably better to be near the front window, though as the signal is in the courtyard.
+The smtp server is smtp.iol.cz. - Before leaving, make sure to shut all the windows.
+Also be sure to close and lock the back door looking out onto the street. - Always lock the front door when you leave.
 The gate is unlocked by pressing a switch on the low wall to your left while pulling the gate towards you.
 There is a code for the front door as well, 3826 although it is unreliable and must be keyed in several times before it actually unlocks anything.
 We generally just use the key. - The heaters are electric, you can turn them on or off with the rocker switches (the line is on, the circle is off).
 Turn them up to a comfortable temperature.
 Be aware that the city controls WHEN the heaters turn on and off however, so they may not come on immediately when you switch them on.
 Leave them on though and when you come back, the flat should be warm. - If you should break something, please don't hide it, let us know so we can fix it for the next guest.
 There's nothing worse than discovering a busted somethingorother and not having enough time to set it straight for our next clients.
 Thanks a lot.

 - Quiet hours in the house (and in Prague for that matter) are 10 PM (2200) until 6 AM (0600).
-Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box next to the front door, if a fuse switch is down, it's off.
+Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box in the bathroom, if a fuse switch is down, it's off.
 Push it back up to reset the circuit. - Please don't pour coffee grounds down the kitchen sink drain, it's better to put 'em in the garbage. - If you're around town and you want to phone, buy a phone card outside the main post office, or at any Tabak shop, and use that in the many pay phones around the city.
 You can also use coins, but there aren't many coin phones left.